tylers24877/JHUB-Module-9/README.md

 ### Website Code

-Our web application is crafted using TypeScript and React, with sleek Material UI (MUI) styling.
+The web application is developed using TypeScript and React, with Material UI (MUI) styling.
 The interactive maps are powered by Mapbox.

 Once you request crime data for a postcode, here's what happens behind the scenes: